 Some settlements with various manufacturers, such as Atrium and Ethicon, have been settled quietly, while others are still waiting for resolutions or trials.
 Judges have established systems to manage settlement funds, which helps streamline payments to those who have been injured.
 Settlement amounts can vary significantly, typically ranging from $60,000 to $100,000, depending on the severity of the injuries and the strength of available evidence.

-Although manufacturers started making some settlement payments in 2025, more complex claims will take longer to resolve completely.
+Although manufacturers started making some settlement payments last year, more complex claims will take longer to resolve completely.
 While the legal process is entering a later stage, it is still open to new hernia mesh lawsuits.

 Trent Miracle